zalvexe/Arduino-Project/Bluetooth Controlled Servo/README.md

 - Micro Servo sg90

 ## Application
+To use the app, you must connect your phone's Bluetooth to your HC-05 Bluetooth module, and voila you can play with the slider :)

 ![Screenshot_2024-01-25-13-14-42-305_appinventor ai_nafilazalfa2005 Servo_Controller (1)](https://github.com/zalvexe/Arduino-Project/assets/92864261/625b7f5b-4a6b-487f-8ec7-3f3352f402ad)

 You can adjust the slider, and the servo will rotate accordingly, as illustrated in the example picture with the value 79.